MM_S21_Vis_As_Uframe

 MM_Get_Pose(1,Xpick_point,label,toolid)

-• 1: Store the first vision point.
+• 1: The first vision point is stored.

 ;Convert the visual points to the workpiece coordinates